 Is bamboo toilet paper better?

-Bamboo toilet paper is made of bamboo.
-The trees are harvested and processed, just like any other plant-based material used for tissue.
+Bamboo toilet paper came from bamboo.
+They harvest and process trees like any other plant-based material used for tissue.
 However, the process is more sustainable than traditional wood pulping methods because it uses less energy, produces fewer emissions, and requires less water.

 It’s biodegradable and compostable.
-If you choose to use bamboo toilet paper as your sole source of bathroom tissue, it will break down after 30 days in a commercial composting facility or home backyard bin (you can also toss it into your home trash if you don’t have access to a composting facility).
+Suppose you use bamboo toilet paper as your sole source of bathroom tissue.
+In that case, it will break down after 30 days in a commercial composting facility or home backyard bin (you can also toss it into your home trash if you don’t have access to a composting facility).

 This makes it an eco-friendly choice for environmentally conscious consumers who want something better than conventional TP or recycled toilet paper but aren’t ready to take drastic measures like going completely cloth-free—yet!